inb1ts/inb1ts.github.io/content/about.md

 I've been working in security for the last 3-4 years, having previously been a software engineer.

-Primary interests are in offensive security - security research, malware development, red teaming.
+Primary interests are malware development, windows internals, red teaming.

 Best reachable by the Red-Team VX Community discord (`inbits`) or on the sinking twitter ship.